Updated: July 8, 2012

 The theoretical expected electoral vote for a candidate is a simple calculation.
 It is just the sum of the 51 products: state electoral vote times the win probability.
 In the simulation, the average (mean) electoral vote will converge to the theoretical value as the number of election trials increase.

-In the Election Model, five projection scenarios over a range of undecided voter allocation assumptions display the effects on aggregate vote share, electoral vote and win probability.
+In the Election Model, five projection scenarios are executed over a range of undecided voter allocation assumptions display the effects on aggregate vote share, electoral vote and win probability.

 Snapshot projections do not provide a robust expected electoral vote split and win probability.
 That’s because unlike the Monte Carlo method, they fail to consider the two bedrocks of statistical analysis: The Law of Large Numbers and the Central Limit Theorem.